reingart/pyfpdf/docs/Templates.md

 title0;T;64;26;104;30;times;10.0;0;0;0;0;0;C;;2
 ```

-Remember that each line represents an Element and each field represents one of the properties of the element in the following order:
+Remember that each line represents an element and each field represents one of the properties of the element in the following order:
 ('name','type','x1','y1','x2','y2','font','size','bold','italic','underline','foreground','background','align','text','priority', 'multiline')

 Then you can use the file like this: